ackirby88/CS107/labs/helloworld/README.md

+## Introduction To Make

+[Make: Interactive Lab](https://lab.cs50.io/ackirby88/CS107/master/labs/helloworld/) You can follow along with these instructions and build this C++ source code.
+We will be using Harvard's CS50 Lab for the interactive environment.
+CS50 Lab requires you to be logged into github and allowed access to your account.

 ## Compiling Programs

 Before we can execute the program must *compile* it with a *compiler* (e.g., `g++`), translating it from *source code* into *machine code* (i.e., zeroes and ones).
 Execute the command below to do just that: